slatedocs/slate/source/index.md

 		<tr>
 			<td>Account Name</td>
 			<td>man</td>
-			<td>Free form unique identifier for this account at this merchant</td>
+			<td>Free form unique identifier for this account at this merchant.
+Maximum length is 60 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>
 			<td>User Email Address</td>
 			<td>tea</td>
 			<td>Email address of record.
-An email address that the merchant is comfortable using to validate access to the account.</td>
+An email address that the merchant is comfortable using to validate access to the account.
+Maximum length is 60 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>